 - Withdrawing earnings – If you’re older than 59½ and you started your Roth IRA at least five years ago, then any money gained on top of the principal (your earnings) can be withdrawn tax-free.
 Otherwise, withdrawals may be taxable and could be subject to an early-withdrawal penalty.

-You don’t have to begin withdrawals from your Roth IRA at 70½ as you do with a traditional IRA.
+Another nice bit of flexibility: you don’t have to begin withdrawing from your Roth IRA at 70½ as you do with a traditional IRA.
 You can leave your earnings in your account to continue growing income-tax free as long as you live.

 However, when you die, your beneficiary will be required to take distributions.
 Money in your account could be subject to estate taxes.

-Before opening a Roth IRA, consider asking your investment professional or tax advisor these questions:
+Before opening a Roth IRA, ask your investment professional or tax advisor these questions:

 - Am I eligible to participate?